 CMake Error at cmake/FindNVML.cmake:103 (if): if given arguments: "VERSION_LESS" "8.0"

 It might be a good idea to check CUDA_VERSION_STRING before assuming CUDA is available (even if CUDA_FOUND is true).

 More importantly.
 If CUDA_FOUND is true then setting GMX_GPU=off after it was initially auto doesn't disable it.
 Thus one is stuck there without first removing the cache.

-#1 Updated by Aleksei Iupinov about 1 month ago
+#1 Updated by Aleksei Iupinov 4 months ago